areejfatima-dev/areejfatima-dev/README.md

 soft_skills: [Problem Solving, Logical Thinking, Team Management, Communication]
 ```

 I'm a Computer Science student who enjoys building things that solve real problems — from a receipt-tracking mobile app to small web tools.
-I completed a 3-month Python Developer internship at **Bitbash Software House**, where I worked on real applications and picked up solid development practices.
 Right now I'm deepening my backend skills with **FastAPI** and exploring **Generative AI**, and I'm actively looking for opportunities to keep growing as a developer.

 **🔭 Open to:** Internships & entry-level roles in Backend Development / Python / GenAI